-Noted authority on affair recovery Janis Abrahms Spring, PhD. in her important book “After the Affair” describes nine losses which are variants of the same theme… the loss of self:
+A noted authority on affair recovery, Janis Abrahms Spring, PhD. in her essential book “After the Affair” describes nine losses which are variants of the same theme… the loss of self:

 An affair has the impact of a neurological firestorm.